- Chemicals

 The Problem

-The Variational Quantum Eigensolver (VQE) uses a quantum computer to prepare trial molecular states and measure their energy, then uses a classical optimizer to minimize that energy.
-The lowest energy state is the molecular ground state, which determines chemical behavior.
+The Variational Quantum Eigensolver (VQE) is the standard near-term approach: a quantum computer prepares trial molecular states and measures their energy, while a classical optimizer adjusts the circuit to minimize that energy.
+The lowest energy found approximates the molecular ground state, which governs chemical behavior.

 from qiskit_nature.second_q.drivers import PySCFDriver